By Eric Vandenbroeck and

 Overlap

-The first students from
+The first students

-in Moscow, established by the Russians to mirror Whampoa Military Academy.
-Some
+Sun Yat-sen University in Moscow, established by the Russians to

-340 students were chosen through a highly competitive process in Canton, Shanghai,
+mirror Whampoa Military Academy.
+Some 340 students were chosen through a highly

-Beijing, and Tianjin, of whom around sixty were women.
-The first intake
+competitive process in Canton, Shanghai, Beijing, and Tianjin, of whom around

-in microcosm.
-On arrival in Moscow, the students were given new clothes and, as
+in equal measure: the united front in microcosm.
+On arrival in Moscow, the

-in the case of Comintern agents, new work names.
-They
+students were given new clothes and, as in the case of Comintern agents, new

-revolutionary movement, as seen through Comintern
+Chinese revolutionary movement, as seen through Comintern eyes.
+The

-eyes.
-The fifteen-year-old son of Chiang Kai-shek, Chiang Ching-Kuo, found himself in the same class as Deng Xiaoping, who
+fifteen-year-old son of Chiang Kai-shek, Chiang Ching-Kuo, found himself in the

-had been sent to Moscow after his activism in Paris had finally exhausted the
+same class as Deng Xiaoping, who had been sent to Moscow after his activism in

-tolerance of the French authorities.
+Paris had finally exhausted the tolerance of the French authorities.

 Ad yes, this is the